Food prices: 21st century price history

 It is rare for price spikes to hit all major foods in most countries at once, but food prices suffered all-time peaks in 2008 and 2011, posting a 15% and 12% deflated increase year-over-year, representing prices higher than any data collected.
 One reason for the increase in food prices may be the increase in oil prices at the same time.

+In June 2011, food price inflation in the United Kingdom reached its highest rate in nearly two years, driven primarily by rising energy costs.
+According to the British Retail Consortium, food prices increased by 4.9% compared to the previous year.
+The inflationary pressures affected businesses across the food supply chain, including Gail's Bakery, where Managing Director Tom Molnar reported significant impacts on their operations.
+Economist Brian Hilliard from Societe Generale highlighted that the surge in oil prices was a key factor driving the overall increase in food costs.

 It is rare for the spikes to hit all major foods in most countries at once.
 Food prices rose 4% in the United States in 2007, the highest increase since 1990, and are expected to climb as much again in 2008.
 As of December 2007, 37 countries faced food crises, and 20 had imposed some sort of food-price controls.
 In China, the price of pork jumped 58% in 2007.
 In the 1980s and 1990s, farm subsidies and support programs allowed major grain exporting countries to hold large surpluses which could be tapped during food shortages to keep prices down.
 However, new trade policies have made agricultural production much more responsive to market demands, putting global food reserves at their lowest since 1983.